 Fee autonomy is critical to an institution's ability to target fluctuating costs and respond to specific initiatives that require funding.
 Act 377 of 2015 allows management boards to increase fees at institutions for the FY 16 and FY 17 academic years and terminates on June 30, 2017.
-Upon termination of this Act, management boards will need legislative authority to increase fees that support operations of the institutions.
+Upon termination of this Act, management boards will again need legislative authority to increase fees that support operations of the institutions.

-2.2 The Board of Regents recommends that the Louisiana Legislature remove the sunset on Act 377 of 2015 to allow for fee autonomy.
+2.3 The Board of Regents recommends that the Louisiana Legislature remove the sunset on Act 377 of 2015 to allow for fee autonomy.

 Prior to 1995, postsecondary management boards had the authority to set tuition, as is common practice across the United States.
 In fact, Louisiana is one of only two states in the nation that require legislative approval for tuition increases.
-Since the expiration of the GRAD Act six-year agreement, management boards no longer have the authority to increase tuition to make up for decreasing state support.
-Returning tuition authority to the management boards will allow the state's colleges and universities to stabilize funding, make new investments that aid the production of the state's workforce, and make them more competitive and market driven.
-Although the constitutional provision remains in effect, the legislature could enact legislation to provide limited tuition authority without further legislative approval, as was done prior to the expiration of the GRAD Act six-year agreement.
+Since the expiration of the Granting Resources and Autonomies for Diplomas Act (GRAD Act) six-year agreements, management boards no longer have the authority to increase tuition to make up for decreasing state support.
+Returning tuition authority to the management boards will allow the State's colleges and universities to stabilize funding, make new investments that aid the production of the State's workforce, and make them more competitive and market driven.
+Although the constitutional provision remains in effect, the legislature could enact legislation to provide limited tuition authority without further legislative approval, as was done prior to the expiration of the GRAD Act six-year agreements.

-2.3 The Board of Regents recommends that the Louisiana Legislature provide the management boards authority for limited tuition increases without requiring further legislative approval.
+2.4 The Board of Regents recommends that the Louisiana Legislature provide the management boards authority for limited tuition increases (including differential tuition) without requiring further legislative approval.
+Authority to reduce tuition and fees does not require legislative action.

 Nationwide, approximately 6% of total postsecondary appropriations are derived from local funds, with 95% of the appropriations utilized by community and technical colleges.
 There are 37 states with local taxing districts that provide a local funding source to a community or technical college.
-Louisiana is one of only two states in the SREB that do not provide a local appropriation to community and technical colleges.
-Local funding to community and technical colleges would be essential to the system's ability to respond to local workforce need and maintain economic competitiveness in Louisiana while holding down tuition costs.
+Louisiana is one of only two states in the Southern Regional Education Board (SREB) that does not provide a local appropriation to community and technical colleges.
+With Louisiana's disproportionate wealth across its various parishes, allowing local taxing districts would have an uneven and inequitable effect on public postsecondary education's ability to serve their regions.
+However, the State of Louisiana has an untapped resource of a statewide property tax that could be used to support public postsecondary education.
+Allocating state property tax revenue to public and postsecondary education would be essential to the system's ability to respond to local workforce needs and maintain economic competitiveness in Louisiana while holding down tuition costs.

-2.4 The Board of Regents recommends that the Louisiana Legislature create a local taxing authority to support public community and technical colleges throughout the State.
+2.5 The Board of Regents recommends that the Louisiana Legislature utilize the existing constitutional state property taxing authority (Article VII, Section 19) to support public postsecondary education.